-1. INTRODUCTION
+1 INTRODUCTION

-Waste Management of Canada Corp. has given a mandate to WSP Canada inc. (previously known as GENIVAR) to edit the technical report for the assessment of methane emission at the surface of Richmond landfill.
+Waste Management of Canada Corp. has given a mandate to WSP Canada inc. to edit the technical report for the assessment of methane emission at the surface of Richmond landfill.

 According to the offer for professional services, the following tasks were performed: